xseq/Probabilistic_Machine_Learning_Matlab/CHPT 2 UNIVARIATE MODELS/CHPT 2 UNIVARIATE MODELS NOTES.md

 SUMMARY
+This chapter covers the basics of the probability.
 The readers may frequently refer back to this chapter for the notations.